AndrewBarba/cs6740/hw_2/hw2.md

 ###### 2.

 Cryptography can help prevent SYN flood attacks, specifically in the **syncookie** implementation.
-A syncookie is a small has of the client's IP, port, and other unique info which is added to the initial SYN-ACK sent from the target.
+A syncookie is a small hash of the client's IP, port, and other unique info which is added to the initial SYN-ACK sent from the target.
 Only when the client responds with an appropriate ACK will the server allocate resources for the connection.

 ###### 3.